01 JUN 2023

 1 This is based on the climatology period 1991-2020.
 However, at the national level, Myanmar is using the 1981-2010 climatology as their base period.

 Refer to Annex A for reference on what is meant by “above, near, or below normal” in the outlook.
-For more information on the boreal (Northern Hemisphere) winter monsoon outlook and further updates on the national scale, the relevant NMHSs should be consulted (see Annex B).
+For more information on the boreal (Northern Hemisphere) summer monsoon outlook and further updates on the national scale, the relevant NMHSs should be consulted (see Annex B).

 Consensus Maps for DJF 2022/2023 Season